Frequently Asked Questions

 Will you make Minecraft: Story Mode Season 3?
 When is MCSM Season 3 coming out?
 Will there ever be more MCSM?? (etc)

 Seriously I have no idea.
-Please stop texting my cellphone to ask me.
+Please stop asking.